LLNL/hiop/data/acopf_matrices/README.md

 ## Standard CSR Format ##

-The matrix is assumed to symmetric and the indexes are Fortran style (1-based).
+The matrix is assumed to be symmetric and the indexes are Fortran style (1-based).

 The .iajaaa files contain